ChandraShekar2905/Cloud-WebApp/README.md

 - Install the dependencies using " pip3 install -r requirements.txt "

+- Create the database for health checks(healthz-db) using the commands "CREATE DATABSE healthz_db;
+- CREATE USER <username> WITH PASSWORD <password>;
+- GRANT ALL PRIVILAGES ON DATABASE healthz_db TO <username>
-- Create the database for health checks(healthz-db) and copy the DATABASEURL into the .env file
+- copy the DATABASEURL into the .env file

 - Run the Alembic migration by "alembic upgrade head"